 Whitney R. Smith, M.A.

-A 2011 recipient of an M.A. in English from Indiana University–Indianapolis, Smith joined CWG-K in June 2012.
-She is a certified documentary editor, having earned her Scholarly Editing Certification from the University of Indiana–Indianapolis and graduating from the 2012 Institute for the Editing of Historical Documents.
-Before joining CWG-K, Smith was assistant editor for the Frederick Douglass Papers and served as research assistant for the Santayana Edition, both housed at the Institute for American Thought at IUPUI.
-Smith coordinates project editorial policy and digital publication through TEI-XML, FileMaker, Omeka, and Drupal systems.
+Smith was a staff member from 2012 to 2018.
+A 2011 recipient of an M.A. in English from Indiana University–Indianapolis, Smith joined CWGK in June 2012.
+Before joining CWGK, Smith was assistant editor for the Frederick Douglass Papers and served as research assistant for the Santayana Edition, both housed at the Institute for American Thought at IUPUI.
+Smith coordinated project editorial policy and digital publication through TEI-XML, FileMaker, Omeka, and Drupal systems.

 Natalie C. Smith, MLitt